ministryofjustice/cloud-platform-user-guide/source/documentation/index.md

 This guide is in the process of being reorganised into three main sections:

-  - Concepts - Background and overview of the Cloud Platform, and some of the import concepts underlying it.
+  - Concepts - Background and overview of the Cloud Platform, and some of the important concepts underlying it.
   - Tasks - Tutorials and information to help you achieve specific outcomes.
   - Reference - Details and links to external resources providing more thorough information about particular topics.

-While content is being moved, all the existing content has been move to a temporary "Archive" section.
+While content is being moved, all the existing content has been moved to a temporary "Archive" section.
 We will be migrating content from there into the new structure over the next few weeks.